Learning Where It Matters: Geometric Anchoring for Robust Preference Alignment: Preliminaries

 We consider the alignment of a policy model $\pi_\theta$ using a pairwise preference dataset $\mathcal{D} = \{(x_i, y_{w,i}, y_{l,i})\}_{i=1}^N$, where $y_{w,i}$ and $y_{l,i}$ denote the preferred and dispreferred responses to prompt $x_i$, respectively. \paragraph{Direct Preference Optimization (DPO)} DPO~\cite{rafailov2023direct} optimizes the policy model by minimizing a logistic (Bradley--Terry) loss over pairwise preferences.
 It uses a fixed reference model $\pi_{\text{ref}}$ (typically the SFT model) to regularize the deviation of the active policy.
 The objective is defined as:

-where $\sigma$ is the sigmoid function and $\beta$ is an inverse temperature that controls the strength of reference regularization.
+where $\sigma$ is the sigmoid function and $\beta>0$ is an inverse temperature that controls the strength of reference regularization.

-\paragraph{Simple Preference Optimization (SimPO)} To address the dependency on the reference model and potential length biases, SimPO~\cite{meng2024simpo} defines a length-normalized reward formulation $p_\theta(x, y) = \frac{1}{|y|} \log \pi_\theta(y|x)$ and introduces a target margin $\gamma$.
-The SimPO objective eliminates $\pi_{\text{ref}}$ as follows
+\paragraph{Simple Preference Optimization (SimPO)} To address the dependency on the reference model and potential length biases, SimPO~\cite{meng2024simpo} defines a length-normalized reward $p_\theta(x, y) = \frac{1}{|y|} \log \pi_\theta(y|x)$ and introduces a target margin $\gamma$.
+The resulting objective eliminates $\pi_{\text{ref}}$ as follows